Coronavirus: India needs large enough stimulus package to revive demand, says Abhijit Banerjee

 He said it was important for India to announce a stimulus package to deal with the crisis on the lines of what the United States, Japan and the Europe are doing.
 “We have done one thing that I think is wise, which is to kind of put a moratorium on debt payments,” the economist said.
 “We could do more than that.
 We could even say that the debt payments for this quarter will be cancelled and will be taken care of by the government.”

 The Nobel Prize-winning economist, who took part in the second of a series of dialogues planned by the Congress on the challenge posed by the pandemic, said spending is the easiest way to revive the economy.

-Banerjee added that Aadhar-based public distribution system would have helped the poor to claim their rations where ever they are during the crisis.
+Banerjee added that Aadhaar-based public distribution system would have helped the poor claim their rations where ever they are during the crisis.
+However, the use of Aadhaar in the public distribution system has been highly contentious, with mounting evidence showing it has led to the exclusion of the poor in multiple ways.
+Data analysis done by economists Reetika Khera and Anmol Somanchi shows states like Tamil Nadu and Chhattisgarh, which do not scan the fingerprints of PDS beneficiaries in ration shops for Aadhaar-based biometric authentication, have better food distribution rates than states like Rajasthan and Jharkhand which use Aadhaar.

-“The real problem in the very short run is that good policies put in place by the United Progressive Alliance are inadequate and the government, in a sense, absolutely embraced them,” Banerjee added.
+“The real problem in the very short run is that good policies put in place by the United Progressive Alliance are inadequate and the government, in a sense, absolutely embraced them,” Banerjee said.

 Follow today’s live updates on the pandemic here.